yselvaraj/DAP2R-pset3/README.md

 __Question 1 (30%):__ You are working as a research assistant at a think tank that works on global public health.
 The senior researcher you work for tries to follow the Public Health Roundup from [the WHO Bulletin](https://www.who.int/publications/journals/bulletin), but they have been too busy lately to keep up with it..
 They ask you to read in the January 2023 report (from the text file included in the repo, also available [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9795377/) and parse it using natural language processing:

 Describe the sentiment of the article, and show which countries are discussed in the article.
+For at least one of the countries, plot a dependency parse to depict what was said about that country.

 Output to save to your repo for this question:
   * question1.R file with the code - summary statistics can be displayed with print or View